Translate/ Language

-THE GARDEN NURSERY
+HOW TO GERMINATE SEEDS: THE GARDEN NURSERY

 Reasons for Sowing Seeds in a Nursery

-1. The seeds are very small
+1. The seeds are very small.

-2. The seedlings are very delicate
+2. The seedlings are very delicate.

 The Nursery Shed

-The nursery shed should have:-
+The nursery shed should include the following features:

-• a concrete floor
+• A concrete floor

-• a regular supply of water
+• A consistent supply of water

 Potting or Nursery Soil (Soil used to raise seedlings) should:-